Presbyopia: Contact lenses

 Contact lenses can also be used to correct the focusing loss that comes along with presbyopia.
-Multifocal contact lenses can be used to correct vision for both the near and the far.
+Similarly to bifocal eyeglasses, bifocal contact lenses can be used to provide distance and near vision correction.
+Each bifocal contact lens is weighted on the bottom to keep the distance and near vision in alignment with the movement of the eye.
+Multifocal contact lenses can be used to correct vision for both the near and the far with multiple prescriptions integrated into one lens.
 Some people choose contact lenses to correct one eye for near and one eye for far with a method called monovision.
+Modified versions of monovision contact lenses, in which one eye is corrected for either near or far vision and the other eye has a multifocal lens, are also utilized in treatment.